Alzheimer’s and dementia are often used interchangeably. But are they the same?

-Although Alzheimer’s and dementia are often used interchangeably to describe the same state of memory loss, the two are quite different and require different levels of care.
+These terms are often used to describe the same state of memory loss, but they're different and require different levels of care.

 Dementia vs. Alzheimer’s disease: Why knowing the difference matters